What museums to visit in Amsterdam

 Museum van Loon is located almost directly across from the FOAM museum, on the Keizersgracht in the center of the city.
 This Amsterdam museum is located in the former residence of the family Van Loon, of which Willem Van Loon was one of the founders of the Dutch East India Company (ca-ching!).
 Here you can have a look at how they lived and take in the impressive classical art collection now housed there.
 One of the best feature of the museum is the back garden and carriage house – a glimpse of Amsterdam living you’d never get to see from the street.

-The Amsterdam Hermitage Museum is a sister museum to the Hermitage in St. Petersburg, Russia, and features exhibitions from the St. Petersburg.
-It also houses rotating collections from other museums, mostly focusing on classical artists, specifically with Russian themes.
-Seated on the Amstel River just a short walk from Rembrantplein, you can easily reach this museum from the heart of the city.
+The Amsterdam Hermitage Museum is a branch of the Hermitage in St. Petersburg, Russia, and features exhibitions from the St. Petersburg location.
+It mostly showcases exhibitions with Russian themes and is located on the Amstel, just 5 minutes walk from Rembrandtplein.

 Where to stay in Amsterdam